 If can be tough to make your voice heard over the advertising blitz of corporate chains around the holidays.
 Partner with other small businesses in your neighbourhood and focus your efforts on a common goal: attracting shoppers.
 This can include everything from planning a joint shopping event to splitting the cost of an advertising campaign.
 The greater the number of participating businesses, the more tempting your promotion is for shoppers.

 To entice customers into your store, make Black Friday shopping an event.
 Put on music, serve snacks and drinks or even host special demonstrations to make your store feel more festive.
 As with other Black Friday marketing strategies, email your customers and take to social media to get the word out about your event and any sales you’re offering.

 Organise Black Friday marketing campaigns that make a positive difference.
 In addition to helping your community, it can be good for your business.
-According to a study 88% percent of UK consumers are likely to support a brand that is committed to improving society.
+According to a study 77% percent of consumers are likely to spend more with a brand demonstrating community responsibility.

 Team up with a local food bank or shelter and offer customers a discount or free gift with purchase when they donate a non-perishable food item or gently used clothing.
 Promote your fundraising efforts on social media with a designated hashtag and spread the message by inviting your fans to tag their friends in the post.

 Another great Black Friday marketing idea is to bundle products together instead of selling them individually.
 Not only do gifts packs make great presents, they’re also a great way to upsell customers to a slightly higher price point.
 You could even offer a discount if customers buy three related items.

 Growing your social media engagement is a must-do in today’s marketing landscape.
 Sharing great content does the heavy lifting here, but if you want to give your social media accounts an extra boost this holiday season, try incentivising your customers with special discounts.